MortenHoustonLudvigsen/KarmaTestAdapter/README.md

 # Changes

+## Version 0.6.3

+* Fixed: If `LogToFile` is true and `LogDirectory` is empty in `karma-vs-reporter.json` the adapter fails with the following message: `The path is not of a legal form.`.

 ## Version 0.6.2

 * Changes to tests files that are not included in a project will now trigger test discovery.